 The county has over 20 mapped out road cycling routes perfect for all fitness levels, including a 15km meander or ways to clock up 100km at a faster pace with the steeper climbs over the Black Mountain.
 Whether you’re looking for a leisurely jaunt or a challenging day-ride, there’s a tempting array of routes.

 Inject some culture to your cycling break with a visit to literary Laugharne, the last home of Dylan Thomas where his Boathouse sits above the estuary.
 To truly experience Carmarthenshire stroll along the longest beach in Wales - Cefn Sidan - and drink in epic views from the western flank of the Bannau Brycheiniog (Brecon Beacons).

 Explore the ancient castles and glorious gardens in the Tywi Valley.
 You'll be spoiled for choice with the remote ruins of Carreg Cennen, Dinefwr and Dryslwyn Castles.
 The Tywi Valley Tour of the Castles route ticks most of the county's castles off in one (or two!) goes.

 If you need some tea-room action on your ride, head to the splendid National Trust-owned Dinefwr Park.
 The National Botanic Garden of Wales and the stunningly restored Aberglasney Mansion and Gardens are within in miles of each other, while Llyn Llech Owain Country Park is a designated Site of Special Scientific Interest (SSSI).
-There's actually a designated 'Cake Trail' circular ride to follow for serious cake fans.

 Or vary the terrain by taking to the mountain biking trails of Brechfa Forest or the gravel lanes up in the Cambrian Mountains.
 If intense mountain biking is more your scene, check out Discover Carmarthenshire's two day itinerary linking up three top MB trails in the area.